cisc3142/lab2/README.md

 The number of elements should take the default value of 10.

-The program should include a specialization that takes an array of strings as an argument and returns the index of the longest string.
-(If there is a tie, the function should return the index of the first one tied for longest.)
+The program should include a specialization that takes an array of strings as an argument and returns the longest string.
+(If there is a tie, the function should return the first one tied for longest.)

 Test the function with an array of ten ```ints``` (using the default argument) and an array of four ```chars```.
 Test the specialization with an array of five strings.